ABilkhoo/pycfx/readme.md

     ├── helpers/                             # helpers for constants and visualisation ├── library/                             # external code copied into this repo then modified, used for external generators or MILP encodings.
 See each file for origins.
     ├── models/                              # wrappers for a variety of Python models for use in this library.
+├── docs/                                    # documentation using pdoc
 ├── results/                                 # scripts and notebooks detailing the use of the CFX benchmarker.
 ├── tutorials/                               # quick-start with some visual examples

 ```

-See `results/readme.md` to reproduce the results from "CONFEX: Uncertainty-Aware Counterfactual Explanations with Conformal Gurantees"
+See `results/readme.md` to reproduce the results from "CONFEX: Uncertainty-Aware Counterfactual Explanations with Conformal Guarantees"

 ## Datasets, Models and Generators.